-Peter Pomerantsev takes us to the front lines of the disinformation age, where he meets Twitter revolutionaries and pop-up populists, “behavioral change” salesmen, Jihadi fanboys, Identitarians, truth cops, and many others.
-Forty years after his dissident parents were pursued by the KGB, Pomerantsev finds the Kremlin re-emerging as a great propaganda power.
+Peter Pomerantsev takes us to the front lines of the disinformation age—from Kiev to Manilla–where he meets Twitter revolutionaries and pop-up populists, “behavioral change” salesmen, Jihadi fanboys, Identitarians, truth cops, and many others.
+Forty years after his Ukranian dissident parents were pursued by the KGB, Pomerantsev finds the Kremlin re-emerging as a great propaganda power.
 His research takes him back to Russia — but the answers he finds there are not what he expected.

 Explore book giveaways, sneak peeks, deals, and more.

 He came out of the sea and was arrested on the beach.
 Two men in suits standing over his clothes as he returned from his swim.
 They ordered him to get dressed quickly, pull his trousers over his wet trunks.
 On the drive, the trunks were still wet, shrinking and turning cold, leaving a damp patch on his trousers and the back seat.
 He had to keep them on during the interrogation.
 There he was, trying to keep up a dignified façade, but the dank trunks made him squirm.
 It struck him they had done it on purpose.
 They were well-versed in this sort of thing, these mid-ranking KGB men, masters of the small-time humiliation, the micro mind game.